 Hooks get wet, and hooks get rusty.

 Pick the wrong material in your fly box, and you’ll end up with a rusty brown mess that looks old very quickly.
-When it comes to the material, you want something durable.
+When it comes to the material, you want something that does absorb water and is durable.

 This is for two reasons.